Terror on the Prairie (2022) Review

 Terror on the Prairie opens with a gang of outlaws, Long Hair (Tyler Fischer, Jr Lab Ratz, Giving Up), The Kid (Gabriel Kane Day-Lewis, Adolphe), and Gold Tooth (Heath Freeman, Dark Was the Night, The Seventh Day) beating a man.
-Their leader, Captain Miller, or simply The Captain (Nick Searcy, The Shape of Water, The Assassination of Richard Nixon) reads from the bible as they do, then joins in the violence and scalps their victim.
+Their leader, Captain Miller, or simply The Captain (Nick Searcy, The Shape of Water, The Old Way) reads from the bible as they do, then joins in the violence and scalps their victim.

 Director Michael Polish (Big Sur, Force of Nature) and writer Josiah Nelson (Dirty Little Deeds) set up a situation that’s not that much different from The Daily Wire’s previous film Shut In.
 A woman on her own has to protect herself and her young children from a violent home invasion.

 Before the siege begins we get the usual character build-up, Hattie married Jeb and came west over her wealthy family’s objections, we see how capable and kind she is when she helps a band of Native Americans one of whom needs medical attention.
 She’s even hospitable to The Captain and his men until she sees the scalps hanging from his saddle.
 We also get two big clues as to why they’re there to begin with.
 Because it isn’t merely a coincidence.

 Most of Terror on the Prairie’s second act is talk punctuated by attacks on Hattie’s cabin which, despite being a lousy shot, she manages to repel.
 The action is staged adequately but with little real flair.
 We do get the rather bloody demise of Mr. Samuelson (Matthias Hues, I Come in Peace, Puppet Master: The Littlest Reich) neighbour who comes by at the wrong time to add a little variety to the proceedings.